ministryofjustice/security-guidance/intranet/national-security-vetting-questions.md

 # National Security Vetting questions

-The processes described in this document are under review as part of Ministry of Justice \(MoJ\) “simpler processes” activities and these FAQs will be updated as required.
+The processes described in this document are under review as part of Ministry of Justice \(MoJ\) simpler processes activities and these FAQs will be updated as required.

 A downloadable version of this document is available [here](./gs/National_security_vetting_questions.docx).